Dynamics of 3D focusing, energy-critical wave equation with radial data: Introduction

+holds, where $w_L$ is the linear free wave with initial data $(w_0,w_1)$ and the notations $\chi_0$ and $Y(\Rm)$ will be discussed in details at the beginning of Section 2.
+Then we may apply the perturbation theory (see Lemma \ref{perturbation lemma}) on the corresponding solution of (CP1) with initial data $(u_0,u_1)$ and the approximated solution

+to deduce that the solution $u$ is at least defined in the region $\{(x,t): |x|>|t|\}$ and asymptotically equivalent to a linear free wave $v_L$ with weak radiation in term of the Strichartz norm.
+More precisely, there exists a radial free wave $v_L$ with $\|\chi_0 v_L\|_{Y(\Rm)} \ll 1$ (as defined above), such that

+Here $\nabla_{t,x} = (\partial_t, \nabla)$.
+In fact, the free waves $v_L$ and $w_L$ are very close in the energy space.
+In this work we observe that roughly speaking, the inverse also holds.
+More precisely, given a positive integer $n$, if a radial solution $u$ to (CP1) is asymptotically equivalent to a free wave $v_L$ with sufficiently weak radiation in term of the Strichartz norm, as we described above, then $\vec{u}(0)$ can be expressed in the soliton resolution form ($J\leq n$)

+either in the whole space $\Rm^3$ or at least outside a ball centred at the origin.
+In the latter case we must have $J = n$, which means that $\vec{u}(0)$ is likely to come with a relatively large energy norm when $n$ is large.
+Here the error term $(\tilde{w}_0,\tilde{w}_1)$ is small in the energy space.
+More details can be found in Section 4.

-\paragraph{Main idea} Now we briefly describe our main idea.
-Let us assume that $u$ is a radial solution to (CP1) defined for all $t > 0$.
-It has been proved in Duyckaerts-Kenig-Merle \cite{se} that $u$ has to scatter in any exterior region.
-More precisely, there exists a linear free wave $v_L$ with a finite energy, such that
+\paragraph{General idea} Now let us describe how to use the main observation above to investigate the long time behaviour of global radial solutions to (CP1).
+Let $u$ be a radial solution to (CP1) defined for all $t > 0$.
+It has been proved in Duyckaerts-Kenig-Merle \cite{se} that there exists a linear free wave $v_L$ with a finite energy, called the radiation part of $u$ (in the positive time direction), such that